 The resultant company, LiveWire Chicago Theatre, has been official since 2006 and has produced to date a neat handful of nine main stage productions as well as curating the annual VisionFest, a collection of new ten minute plays, since 2008.
 The company mixes world premieres with underappreciated gems, trying not to do a play that's been in Chicago in the last ten years.
-In a city with over 200 theatre companies this can require a lot of digging, but Proud is undaunted, "We look for things that are socially and politically relevant to us.
+In a city with over 200 theatre companies this can require a lot of digging, but the members are undaunted, "We look for things that are socially and politically relevant to us.
 We're all late 20s early 30s so we want works that speak to us right now.
 Very rarely do we do something that skews older."

-Indeed this desire to include as many people in the process as possible was part of what lead to LiveWire Chicago's creation of the VisionFest, an annual one-act festival organized around a theme that gets selected by votes on the company's website.
+Indeed this desire to include as many people in the process as possible was part of what led to LiveWire Chicago's creation of the VisionFest, an annual one-act festival organized around a theme that gets selected by votes on the company's website.
 "We wanted a way to give back to the community and to seek out what the community wants.
 It's just sort of awe-inspiring the kind of community involvement that's possible.
 Every year I'm...shocked."

 Benno Nelson